ch007m/function-knative/README.md

 ## Run project locally

 - The Spring Boot `Hello` project exposes as a `Function` a `hello()` endpoint that a user can access to get a Welcome message.
-  The input parameter is the name of a `User` which is used to return as output a message `Welcome, user's name`
+  The input parameter is the name of a `User` which is used to return as output a Greeting message `Welcome, user's name`
 ```java
 	@Bean
 	public Function<User, Greeting> hello() {